olibrian/osschallange4all/README.md

-# osschallange4all
+# Open Source Challenge for non-technical geeks
-How to contribute to open source project as a non-technical geek
+I wrote a blog post about how to contribute to open source project.
+Please feel free to make a pull request for my post.